 STEP 4: Upload your feed in Bannerwise.

-The first step to build Social Dynamic Ads in Bannerwise is to upload a working feed.
+The first step to building Social Dynamic Ads in Bannerwise is to upload a working feed.
 Fortunately, you just created one.
 This article will show you the steps to upload yours in Bannerwise.

 As mentioned earlier, setting up and maintaining up to date a feed is a lot of manual work and working this way is not a solution for the long term.
 Content management Systems usually have the functionality of exporting catalogues.
 Generating your feed using these platforms is a good starting point to run this type of campaign.